johannestaas/modeldocs/README.rst

         '''
         pass

 That's all it takes.
-Just add doc strings like the above to all your classes and make sure they inherit from a similar baseclass, then write a json configuration that has the path to the base class' module, the name of the base class, and paths to all the modules that have subclasses of that base class.

-modeldocs will do the rest and generate the documentation into the "docs" directory.
+Just add doc strings like the above to all your classes and it will recursively discover them and generate the documentation into the "docs" directory.

 Release Notes
 -------------